ruthmoog/CV/README.md

 ## Ruth Baker
-**Full stack Ruby developer.**
+**Software developer.**

-I want to further technology, positively impact the lives of users, and work with fantastic people to achieve our goals & maintain great software.
+I want to use technology to positively impact the lives of users, and work with fantastic people to achieve our goals & maintain great software.

 ### About me